-Water Table in Punjab
+Groundwater Level in Punjab

-Water Level in PunjabThe district wise details of pre-monsoon and post-monsoon minimum water level (or say maximum depth of water level) in 2015 is given in the following table.
+Water Level in PunjabThe district wise details of pre-monsoon and post-monsoon minimum water level in Punjab (or say maximum depth of water level) in 2020 is given in the following table.

 |District of Punjab||Water Level in Punjab in Feet|

 |Y 2010 (Pre Monsoon)||Y 2020 (Pre Monsoon)||Y 2020 (Post Monsoon)|

 One will expect that the water level will increase after the heavy rains of the monsoon season.
 When you analyze the above details, you will find that the post-monsoon water level increases in some of the districts.
 But in many districts of the state, the level of water actually decreases instead of increasing after the monsoon season.
 This behaviour can be attributed to the fact that maximum consumption of groundwater is also during the same period from June to September due to the sowing of paddy crop.